JarlTuxen/2-semester-gitbook/topics/oysters/Introduction.md

 # Weekly optional challenges

-Every 2.
-I will post a challenging programming exercise.
+Every 2. week I will post a challenging programming exercise.

 Usually these are interview questions from FAANG companies or other highly regarded companies.